ryanallen/words-of-my-perfect-teacher/README.md

 #### 2.2 PRETAS WHO MOVE THROUGH SPACE

-These are the *tsen*, *gyalpo*, *shindre*, *jungpo*, *[mamo](#mamo)*, *[theurang](#theurang)* * and so on, all of whom live out their lives in constant terror and hallucination.
+These are the *tsen*, *gyalpo*, *shindre*, *jungpo*, *[mamo](#mamo)*, *[theurang](#theurang)* [^a21] and so on, all of whom live out their lives in constant terror and hallucination.
 Thinking of nothing but evil, they always do whatever they can to bring harm to others, and many of them fall into even [lower realms](#lower-realms) such as the [hells](#hell) as soon as they die.
 In particular, every week they relive all the pain of their preceding death from sickness, weapons, evil forces, or whatever it was.
 What they want to do is to offload their pain on others, so wherever they go they do nothing but harm.
 But they still fail to do themselves any good by it.
 Even when they happily visit their former friends and loved ones, they only bring them sickness, insanity and other unwelcome sufferings.

-<sup>* Different categories of spirits with no equivalent terms in English.</sup>

 These [pretas](#preta) undergo continual torture.
-Powerful magicians bury them, burn them and perform rituals in which they cast all sorts of imaginary weapons at them.<sup>[51](#51)</sup> They lock them under the earth in darkness for [kalpas](#kalpa), burn them up in offering fires, pound them with mustard seeds, powdered stones and the like.
+Powerful magicians bury them, burn them and perform rituals in which they cast all sorts of imaginary weapons at them.[^51] They lock them under the earth in darkness for [kalpas](#kalpa), burn them up in offering fires, pound them with mustard seeds, powdered stones and the like.
 They split their heads into a hundred pieces and their bodies into a thousand fragments.

-<details id="51"><summary>Note <sup>51</sup></summary>The magicians hurl various symbolic projectiles at them, such as <a href="#torma">torma</a>s, mustard seeds or powders, which the <a href="#preta">preta</a>s perceive as weapons destroying their bodies.</details><br>

 Like all [pretas](#preta), these too have distorted [perceptions](#perceptions): in winter, the sun feels cold to them; in summer the moon burns.
 Some take the form of a bird, a dog or other animal, hideous to look upon.
 In short, the [pretas'](#preta) sufferings are inconceivable.